Girls on the Run

 We can't afford the program registration fee, but our child would love to participate.
 How does the scholarship program work?

-When does the 8-week season begin?
+When does the season begin?

 Do participants need to attend both days each week in order to register?